All Episodes

 I love this story.

-All during the health care debate, we kept hearing from the left what a rotten bunch of people McDonald's are because they don't pay their employees health insurance.
+All during the healthcare debate, we kept hearing from the left what a rotten bunch of people McDonald's are because they don't pay their employees health insurance.

 So Obamacare passes.

-And McDonald's says, you know what, we're going to need an exemption from this, or we're going to have to fire a lot of people because we we simply can't afford the health care provisions required in this bill.
+And McDonald's says, you know what, we're going to need an exemption from this, or we're going to have to fire a lot of people because we simply can't afford the health care provisions required in this bill.

-And it was an election year, so Obama, the regime granted the waiver to McDonald's.
+And it was an election year, so Obama, the regime, granted the waiver to McDonald's.

 The waiver, when anybody gets one, basically the government's saying, okay, the law doesn't apply to you.